 The program is known for collaboration across departmental boundaries and for the promotion of research and scholarship within and across traditional disciplinary borders, preparing students for positions as university faculty, public historians, museum curators, and administrators of cultural institutions.
-It accepts both post-bachelor’s and post-master’s applicants with degrees in related disciplines where the focus has been on aspects of American culture.
+It accepts applicants with degrees in related disciplines where the focus has been on aspects of American culture.

-Students entering the program with a BA require 64 credits before proceeding to their PhD Qualifying Examinations.
+Students must complete 64 credits before proceeding to their PhD Qualifying Examinations.
+Students with prior graduate work may be able to transfer course credits.
+For details, see the GRS Transfer of Credits policy.
 Course requirements are as follows:

 Eight courses must be taken at the 700 level or higher (all other courses at the 500 level or above), including: